 When you can get feedback directly from your customers, you eliminate the risk of depending on gut feelings.
 You will be able to determine what is best for your development.
 You will also know if your improvements are heading in the right direction.
 Most importantly, you’ll learn if the users will actually be happy using your product.

-Your user testing does not have to be extensive.
+Design tools for UX and UI are developing quickly.
+The essential UI/UX design tools for designers can help a lot in simplifying the whole process.
+So, your user testing does not have to be extensive.
 Any small company can easily manage it.
 As reported in a recent survey by MeasureU, 85% of issues related to UX can be detected by performing a usability test on a group as little as 5 users.

 UX Planet also shared a finding that fixing a problem in development costs 10 times as much as fixing it in design and 100 times as much if you’re trying to fix the problem in a product that’s already been released.
 Start connecting with users as early as possible and let them try out your prototype and provide feedback.
 This will even boost your branding.